Biden Seizes Super Tuesday’s First Big Prize, Bernie Wins at Home

-Results from the other 12 states voting on Tuesday had not yet trickled in by the time that Vermont and Virginia were called at 7 p.m. including contests with far more delegates at stake, such as Texas, Massachusetts, Colorado and North Carolina.
-The biggest contest of the evening, California, was unlikely to report final results for a matter of days.
-All told, more than 1,300 delegates were up for grabs.
+Some of the biggest contests of the night still remained, including elections in Texas and Colorado.
+The biggest primary of the evening, California, was unlikely to report final results for a matter of days.
+All told, 14 states were voting with more than 1,300 delegates up for grabs.

 Just a few days ago, it seemed likely that Sanders would score major victories across the board on Tuesday and solidify his standing as the undisputed frontrunner in the race.
-But Biden’s massive win in the South Carolina primary on Saturday and the subsequent decision of several other candidates—Sen. Amy Klobuchar (D-MN), former South Bend Mayor Pete Buttegieg (D-IN), and former Rep. Beto O’Rourke (D-TX)— to suspend their campaigns and endorse him have altered the primary’s dynamics.
+But Biden’s win in South Carolina and the subsequent decision of several other candidates—Sen. Amy Klobuchar (D-MN), former South Bend Mayor Pete Buttegieg (D-IN), and former Rep. Beto O’Rourke (D-TX)— to suspend their campaigns and endorse him have altered the primary’s dynamics.

 Sanders, well-funded and steady for months, built a strong infrastructure in several Super Tuesday states—most notably in Texas and California.
 Biden, meanwhile, spent the last 48 hours playing catch-up bolstered by the primary win, the endorsements, and an infusion of cash.
 As a result, it increasingly looks like Sanders and Biden will find themselves in a dogfight for delegates, potentially all the way up to the convention in Milwaukee this July.